TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 6/Joshua 6.1.md

 ---

-Now Jericho was straitly shut up because of the children of Israel: none went out, and none came in.
+Now Jericho was tightly shut up because of the children of Israel.
+No one went out, and no one came in.